parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

 The Graph Analytics benchmark relies on the Spark framework to perform graph analytics on large-scale datasets.
 Apache provides a graph processing library, GraphX, designed to run on top of Spark.
-As an example, this benchmark performs PageRank on a Twitter dataset.
+This benchmark performs various algorithms including PageRank on a Twitter dataset.

 ### Datasets